7arbeyx01/CRTP_Notes/Module2.md

 ***Domain Enumeration - BloodHound***
 > BloodHound have two part the collector 'sharphond .ps1' that running to check the all of AD and give u file u open it in the second part called GUI.<br>
 > The SharpHound toolset is specifically designed to collect data within an Active Directory <br>
+> GUI draw to you a graph from the file that collect by the collectors.<br>
 - Provides GUI for AD entities and relationships for the data collected by its ingestors.
 - Uses Graph Theory for providing the capability of mapping shortest path for interesting things like Domain Admins. https://github.com/BloodHoundAD/BloodHound